Last updated at Sat, 09 Dec 2023 23:13:10 GMT

 - Ad-hoc DAST scanning: Leverage a solution like InsightAppSec to run continuously against your apps

 - Begin building relationships with the dev team: This is especially important if you have plans to implement DevOps or SecOps in the future.
-Learn how our InsightAppSec solution helps you collaborate and work better with development teams.

 Use case 2: “I want to do more with what I have”